 The next time you’re looking to use a story as part of your leadership communications, use this as a story framework as a guide.

 The STORIES Approach to Telling a Great Story

 - Who’s telling the story?

 - How can you describe the tension in a memorable way?

 - What does that mean for us?

-This method works.
-I see HUGE improvement in the quality of participant’s stories after participating in a half day impactful communications workshop (we also work on simple delivery techniques).
-These workshops also have a significant teambuilding effect when teams go through this together– creating lasting bonds as teams reveal themselves in their stories.
+This leadership storytelling method works wonders to improve executive communication, and to enhance your 5×5 leadership communication plan.
+I see a HUGE improvement in the quality of participants’ stories after just a few hours in one of our strategic leadership programs.
+Strategic storytelling also has a significant team-building effect when teams go through this together– creating lasting bonds as teams reveal themselves in their stories.

 Bonus: How to Tell a Strategic Story (Without Getting Laughed Out of the Room)